Murder of Edward Deegan: Trial

 A number of individuals were arrested immediately after his testimony, and on May 27, 1968, the Commonwealth of Massachusetts commenced the prosecution against Wilfred French, Peter Limone, Henry Tameleo, Ronald Cassesso, Louis Greco and Joseph Salvati for the murder of Edward Deegan.
 The court struck a deal with Barboza and agreed to reduce his sentence in return for his cooperation with the FBI and the courts, and file more serious charges against the other men indicated.
-Whilst the prosecution sought the death penalty for the six co-defendants, Louis Greco, Henry Tameleo, Ronald Cassesso and Peter Limone were convicted of Deegan's murder and sentenced to the death penalty, while Joseph Salvati and Roy French were sentenced to life imprisonment as accessories to Deegan's murder.
-Massachusetts abolished the death penalty shortly after sentencing, and thus none of the convicted were executed and their sentences were commuted to life in prison.
+The prosecution sought the death penalty for all six co-defendants.
+Louis Greco, Henry Tameleo, Ronald Cassesso, and Peter Limone were convicted of Deegan's murder and sentenced to death.
+Joseph Salvati and Roy French were sentenced to life imprisonment as accessories to Deegan's murder.
+In 1972, the sentences of Greco, Tameleo, Cassesso, and Limone were commuted to life in prison as a result of Furman v.
+Georgia.

 In August 1983, the Massachusetts Advisory Board of Pardons suggested to the governor that Limone's sentence be commuted.
 The petition to have Limone's sentence commuted was supported by Deegan's family who expressed their belief that he was innocent and wrongfully convicted.
 On September 20, 1983, Governor Dukakis rejected the petition.
 In 1997, Governor William Weld commuted Joseph Salvati's life sentence to time served, and he was released from prison.